bakaphp/kanvas-doc/messages.md

 ## Attach Topic to Message

 This method allows you to attach a topic to a message.
-It receive the parameters ID of the message and ID of Topic.
+It takes the message ID and topic ID as parameters.

 ```js
 Kanvas.messages.attachTopicToMessage(